realA10001986/Time-Circuits-Display/README.md

 If you have more than one clock in your local network, please give them unique hostnames.

+##### &#9654; AP Mode: Network name appendix

+By default, if the TCD creates a WiFi network of its own ("AP-mode"), this network is named "TCD-AP".
+In case you have multiple TCDs in your vicinity, you can have a string appended to create a unique network name.
+If you, for instance, enter "-ABC" here, the WiFi network name will be "TCD-AP-ABC".
+Characters A-Z, a-z, 0-9 and - are allowed.

+##### &#9654; AP Mode: WiFi password

+By default, and if this field is empty, the TCD's own WiFi network ("AP-mode") will not be password protected.
+If you want to protect your TCD access point, enter your password here.
+It needs to be 8 characters in length and only characters A-Z, a-z, 0-9 and - are allowed.

 ##### &#9654; WiFi connection attempts

 Number of times the firmware tries to reconnect to a WiFi network, before falling back to AP-mode.
 See [here](#short-summary-of-first-steps)